Staying in Cairns, Australia? Then you need to do a day trip to the Daintree Rainforest. We’ve got tips for a self-guided tour with kids.

-I decided against booking a guided tour, primarily because I cannot sit on a bus for a long period of time, especially with kids, but I also wanted to be able to stop whenever we saw something of interest.
-Plus on our way back to Cairns we had decided to stop at Port Douglas for dinner.
+I decided against booking a guided tour, primarily because I cannot sit on a bus for a long period of time, especially with kids.
+I also wanted to be able to stop whenever we saw something of interest.
+We also wanted to stop on our way back to Cairns for dinner in Port Douglas.

-So we headed to Cape Tribulation for the day which is about 2 1/2 hours from Cairns.
+We drove to Cape Tribulation for the day, which is about 2 1/2 hours from Cairns.
 To get to Cape Tribulation you need to cross the Daintree River by ferry.
 You are then free to drive around and make stops whenever you want.
 Our first stop was the lookout at Mt Alexander.
 The view was breathtaking.

 From there we wound our way around to the Daintree Discovery Centre which I thought would be a fabulous spot for the kids to explore.
-There is an audio guide so you can learn more about what you are seeing, which we used on and off during our walk and we had a great lunch in the cafe.
+There is an audio guide so you can learn about everything there, which we used on and off during our walk.
+We then enjoyed lunch in the cafe.

 The aerial walkway and boardwalks wind around the Discovery Centre and through the rainforest.
-At the back is a 23 metre high structure which takes you to the canopy and several viewing platforms.
+At the back is a 23-meter high structure that takes you to the canopy and several viewing platforms.

 Below are Metallic Starlings, they construct the most amazing communal nests.